samjross/flannelJesus.github.io/_drafts/flex-post-list.md

 Now, when I take off a block it DOES float left on the bottom row.
 It works perfectly.
 And I'm constantly worried that the solution I'm coming up with doesn't depend on `display:flex` - I think, "Couldn't I just have done this by using `float: left` in the first place?"
 But no, I couldn't.
 That wouldn't have forced the blocks on the same row to take the same (unsepcified) height.
 If I wanted them to have the same height, I'd have to specify that, and I think it's much more elegant not to; to allow for a variable height depending on content.

 I think I can also tweak this to make it not depend on `calc`: if I wrap the post blocks in a div and set their widths to 100%, 50%, 33.33% and 25%, and give those divs a padding of 6px, that may produce the same result without having to use a feature that isn't supported as much as I'd like.
 However, I think it's fair to say that if someone's browser can support flex, it can probably support calc as well, based on the results of *caniuse*.
+I'll be implementing this on the front page of my own blog soon.

 I hope someone finds value in these little experiments.
 I haven't seen nearly enough examples of the sorts of things flexbox can help you solve.
 Sites like [this](http://philipwalton.github.io/solved-by-flexbox/), [this](http://demosthenes.info/blog/854/Easy-Responsive-Grid-Layout-With-Flexbox) and [this](http://demosthenes.info/blog/844/Easy-Masonry-Layout-With-Flexbox) have been incredibly helpful for me, and I'd like to see a bit more experimentation with flexbox.
 I'm also quite excited to see what [grid layout](http://www.w3.org/TR/css3-grid-layout/) can acheive.